The PhD degree in Organizational Development & Change requires completion of the following:

 Total Semester Credits: 84

-Students matriculated into the Fall 2016 catalog or later in the OD&C program can concentrate their elective studies in the OD&C/HD concentrations listed below, or from any concentration offered in other School of Leadership Studies doctoral degrees.
+Students matriculated into the Fall 2016 catalog or later in the OD&C program can concentrate their elective studies in the OD&C/HD concentrations listed below, or from any concentration offered in other School of Leadership Studies doctoral degrees or from the IECD doctoral program.
 In this way, students can individualize their doctoral program and expand their professional expertise.
 Each concentration typically includes a minimum of three tailored courses and access to a community of scholar-practitioners who are passionate about this specialized field of study.

 Evidence Based Coaching Concentration